This work is available in advance of the finished, published text as a preview.

 “My point is,” Sarah said, her expression sad and tired, “that your fight is stupid, because we're not talking about a regular occurrence.
 If Zack feels like he's capable of doing it, we should let him be the judge of that.
 And Zack, Lukas not wanting you to be involved in combat has nothing to do with your overall worth.
 I'm sorry that you feel displaced right now, but this isn't going to replace the ambulance.
 Unless you're planning to become a guard and just didn't tell us?”

-“You know that I'm considering being a VU tech for a career,” I said.
+“You know that I'm considering going VU for my next career,” I said.
 I sat down.
 All of my energy and anger was gone, sucked out by the unhappiness in my wife's eyes.
 A little had gone to the fear of Bonnie's wrath, too.
 “That involves more police action than medical.”

 “You complain about being paranoid now,” Lukas muttered as he walked across the room to the computer desk.

 “What else am I supposed to do?
 I'm not going to become a professional musician or video game player.
 Those are hobbies for me.
+The bookstore is too passive.
 I need to feel like I'm doing something of value to help,” I said.
 Lukas walked back over and flicked an envelope at me.
 I picked it up.
 “What's this?”

 “I was saving it for a surprise when the unpleasantness had passed, but I believe you need it now,” he said.
 I pulled the stack of papers out—it had already been opened.
 “It arrived last week.”